MeqdadDev/solid-principles/python/README.md

 <img src="assets/srp.jpg" width=40% height=30%>
 </p>

-At this moment, Mohammad asks himself; "What are the responsibilities of `Order` class at my code?"
-He finds that the class have different responsibilities such as: adding items, calculating total price and payment details.
+Mohammad has asked himself about the responsibilities of the `Order` class in his code and has identified that it has multiple responsibilities, including adding items, calculating the total price, and handling payment details.

 #### Uncle Clean in the Scene